Sinity/intercept-bounce/README.md

           Enable verbose logging (DEBUG level).
       --ring-buffer-size <SIZE>
-          Size of the ring buffer for storing recently passed events (0 to disable). [default: 0] --otel-endpoint <URL>
+          Size of the ring buffer for storing recently passed events (0 to disable). [default: 0] --debounce-key <KEY>
+          Key codes or names to debounce.
+When present, only these keys are debounced (all others pass through).
+Repeat the flag to list multiple keys.
+      --ignore-key <KEY>
+          Key codes or names to never debounce unless they are also provided via `--debounce-key`.
+      --otel-endpoint <URL>
           OTLP endpoint URL for exporting traces and metrics (e.g., "http://localhost:4317").
   -h, --help